• Skip to primary navigation

 PIN IT FOR LATER!

 This tender, juicy grilled pork tenderloin is so amazing on the grill!
-It’s marinated in an easy Asian Marinade and it gives it so much flavor.
+It’s marinated in an easy Asian Marinade for pork tenderloin that gives it so much flavor.
 I love that I can whip up this marinade in the morning and let my pork tenderloins marinate while I’m busy all day then grill them for dinner.
 They are on and off the grill in 30 minutes.
 That’s my kind of meal!

 Overhead Image of ingredients on wooden board in glass bowls including soy sauce, honey, garlic powder, ginger powder, brown sugar and a pork tenderloin